ElroyDolleman/Elroys_TilebasedGame_Boilerplate/README.md

-# Elroys_TilebasedGame_Boilerplate
+# Elroys Tilebased Game Boilerplate
- Boilerplate for tilebased games
+Boilerplate for tilebased games with a focus on platforming.